-International TOs under the age of twenty five (25) or who reach the age of seventy (70), may be registered on the World Skate Artistic list and may continue to judge all international events, except for the World Championships, World Skate Games, Pan American Games, Asian, Oceania, European Championships, World Games, or World Cup as long as they remain active in their national federation.
+International TOs under the age of twenty five (25) or who reach the age of seventy (70) at the 1st of January of the year, may be registered on the World Skate Artistic list and may continue to judge all international events, except for the World Championships, World Skate Games, Pan American Games, Asian, Oceania, European Championships, World Games, World Cup, Artistic International Series as long as they remain active in their national federation.
+Officials that have reached the age of 75 at the 1st of January of the year, cannot be registered in the World Skate Artistic Officials list.